SILVER BULLET RANGE RULES

 ABSOLUTELY NO STEEL OR ALUMINUM CASE AMMO!
 (IT IS A PROBLEM WITH THE RECYLING OF BRASS CASES.)

-Wolf Ammo is CRAP anyway and you shouldn't use it in fine firearms with tight tolerances.
+Wolf or Tula ammo is CRAP anyway and you shouldn't use it in fine firearms with tight tolerances.
 (New Wolf Gold is the Allowed Exception)

 No black powder. (too much smoke)

 Lead slugs and shot are OK.
 No steel shot. $3.00 extra charge to replace the cardboard target hanger if it is fairly fresh when you start. $5.00 extra charge for each metal target carrier hit.
 Shotgun targets MUST stay between 7 yards and 10 yards to control shot pattern.

 Silver Bullet also warns shooters not to use reloads unless you know the reloader is experienced and does a decent job of re-manufacturing your ammo.
 We have pieces of hand guns that have blown up like a grenade from either over charging reloads or under charging them causing "squib loads" (a bullet lodged in the barrel because there wasn't sufficient power to fully discharge, causing the next round to possibly blow up the gun).

 Silver Bullet is NOT responsible for any ammunition that malfunctions or causes injuries or damage to firearms.

 GUNS WILL ONLY BE RENTED TO 2 OR MORE PEOPLE VISITING TOGETHER.